PacificBiosciences/sawfish/docs/user_guide.md

 HiFi read alignments for the query sample must be supplied in BAM or CRAM format as an argument in the discover step.

 Sawfish has been tested with HiFi sequencing reads mapped by [pbmm2](https://github.com/PacificBiosciences/pbmm2).
-In general it is designed to work on supplementary alignments without hard-clipping.
-If this requirement is fulfilled it may work with other mappers, but no others are tested or supported.
+In general it is designed to work on supplementary alignments without hard-clipping, and exact CIGAR strings provided for split reads in the `SA` tag.
+If these requirements are fulfilled it may work with other mappers, but no others are tested or supported.

 When joint-calling over multiple samples, all input alignment files must have been mapped to the same reference genome.

+For all read sequences in the alignment file, any non-ACGT bases will be converted to `N`.

 #### Reference fasta